Bery0n/Portfolio/README.md

 Whether you're curious about what I've created, how I work, or just want to connect with me, feel free to browse through my portfolio and don't hesitate to share your thoughts or feedback!
 Thank you for being here, and I hope you find some interesting things.

-## Project
+## Projects
 - Letter Frequency Analysator (LFA)
 ### LFA
-This little code ask a name of a txt file, then create two lists about the contained letters' frequency.
-The raked list is sorted based on occurrences of the letters.
-The ordered list follows alphabetical order.
+This little program prompts the user for the name of a text file, then generates two lists detailing the frequency of each letter found in the file.
+The ranked list is sorted based on the occurrences of the letters, while the ordered list follows alphabetical order.
+In both lists, you can find the frequency of each character represented in both the count of occurrences and as a percentage.